 - The individual ceiling for credit accommodations of a bank to each of its directors, officers and related interests shall be equivalent to his outstanding deposits and book value of his paid-in capital in the lending bank.
 The unsecured credit accommodations to each of the Bank's directors and officers shall not exceed 30% of his total credit accommodations. - The aggregate ceiling for credit accommodations, whether direct or indirect, to directors and officers of a bank shall not exceed 15% of the total loan portfolio of the Bank or its combined capital accounts net of deferred income tax, unbooked valuation reserves and other capital adjustments required by the BSP, whichever is lower.
 The total unsecured direct and indirect borrowings of directors and officers shall not exceed 30% of the aggregate ceiling or the outstanding direct/indirect credit accommodations thereto, whichever is lower.

-As of December 31, 2021 and 2020, the Bank has no DOSRI and other related party loans.
+As of December 31, 2022 and 2021, the Bank has DOSRI loans amounting to ₱1,434,310 and ₱1,768,969, respectively.

 b.
 Deposit liabilities